 Surely everyone knows what information security is, right?
 Well, not always.
 We often find that people think information security is just about IT security or privacy.
+In fact, it’s important to understand how cyber security fits within data protection and the UK GDPR, and the security measures you can take to help support your organisation’s compliance efforts.
 As such, we thought we’d write a blog covering some of the basics and questions we often get asked about information security.

 What is Information Security?

 Information security involves the protection of information from unauthorised access, use, distribution, manipulation, loss, or deletion.
 It can be any kind of information, from the personal data of customers and employees to private corporate information such as trade secrets and strategic plans.

 It applies to information and information systems (which are the IT systems used to store and process data) but the information doesn’t have to be on an IT system.
 It is about protecting information in all formats including information on paper and information known to people that they could disclose verbally.

 This is a wide topic and good information security is as much about policies, training, supplier management, HR security, and other non-technology topics as it is about IT security.
 It also covers the availability and integrity of information, as covered below.
 We also have a blog on the role of an information security consultant here.

 Increasingly ‘cyber security’ and ‘information security’ are used interchangeably, but this isn’t quite right.
 Cyber security is a narrower field and is focused on protecting systems, applications, data and assets from internet-based threats.
 As such, the focus of cyber security is much more technical but policies and awareness also play a key role in good cyber security.